-It's the wave length which dictates the color.
-And so, red colors, the wave length of red light, let's say, it bigger than the wave length of blue light.
+It's the wavelength which dictates the color.
+And so, red colors, the wavelength of red light, let's say, is bigger than the wavelength of blue light.
 But again, we're getting into the physics and perhaps this isn't the place.

 So, light is a wave.
 Those light waves interact with material.
 So, let's say a soap bubble.
 A soap bubble will be colored because when light waves hit the soap bubble, a reflection from the top surface of the soap bubble adds to the reflection from the bottom phase and they both go in the same direction.
 It's saying to our eye.

 And depending how thick that soap bubble film is and depending on the angle.
 Here we're once again we're talking about angle.
 Depending on the angle at which you're looking at the soap bubble, the light waves add to reinforce each other to produce a bright color or they add to cancel each other.
 In which case we don't see that color brightly reflected.

 And so it's to do with the adding of waves together which create interference colors and really that defines iridescence.

 Dr. Biology: And this is one of the cool capabilities of animals, such as birds and butterflies?